-MINERAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant Impact No Impact a.
-Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the State? b.
-Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?
+MINERAL RESOURCES Potentially Significant Less Than Significant No Would the project: Impact Incorporated Impact Impact a.
+Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the State? $\boxtimes$ b.
+Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan? $\boxtimes$